Coronavirus: What's happening in Canada and around the world Friday | CBC News

 What's happening around the world

-As of early Friday morning, more than 69.7 million cases of COVID-19 had been reported worldwide with more than 44.9 million of those considered recovered or resolved, according to a tracking tool maintained by Johns Hopkins University.
+As of Friday afternoon, more than 69.9 million cases of COVID-19 had been reported worldwide, with more than 45 million of those considered recovered or resolved, according to a tracking tool maintained by Johns Hopkins University.
 The global death toll stood at more than 1.5 million.

-In the Americas, a U.S. government advisory panel has endorsed widespread use of the Pfizer-BioNTech coronavirus vaccine, putting the country just one step away from launching a widespread vaccination campaign against the outbreak that has killed close to 300,000 Americans.

-Shots could begin within days, depending on how quickly the Food and Drug Administration signs off, as expected, on the expert committee's recommendation.
-First in line for the vaccinations would be health-care workers and nursing home residents.
-Widespread access to the general public is not expected until the spring.
+World Health Organization Director-General Tedros Adhanom Ghebreyesus said nearly a billion doses of vaccines had been secured for the COVAX program to provide shots for poor- and middle-income countries, with 189 countries participating.
+But several WHO officials noted that it would still take time to manufacture enough doses of vaccines to meet demand.

 In Europe, Denmark will expand lockdown measures announced earlier this week to more cities.